17 Signs You Are Obsessed with Peanut Butter

-We here at Eat This! are not doctors.
-However, we do know a peanut butter addict when we see one.
-And now, they’re proudly getting placed in the limelight because this article is especially for the PB lovers who cannot go a day without feeling a wistful longing for the sacred stuff.
+We admit it!
+We love peanut butter—and we love to write about it.
+Peanut butter goes with so many different foods, it's a filling healthy fat, and all-in-all, it tastes amazing.
+But are you so obsessed with peanut butter that you find yourself a peanut butter addict, per se?
 I, the writer, will wholeheartedly confess to being dependent on peanut butter—so, from experience, I deem myself as the expert in this field.
-See how well you can relate to the list below, and then try out one of these 20 Healthy Peanut Butter Recipes for when your mouth starts to water!
+See how well you can relate to the list below, and then try out one of these peanut butter recipes for when your mouth starts to water!

 The label says 16 servings, but you easily kill the jar in a week's time.
 If this is a weekly ritual for you, then yes, you do show symptoms of having a dependency on peanut butter.
 No need to panic, though; this isn't a strap-you-in-a-straitjacket situation.
 Just remember that, if you're trying to scorch stomach fat, going through a jar a week probably won't help you reach your goals as quickly as you'd like.
 However, if you're pretty active, you might be okay to dig in because you're in need of the extra calories.
 After all, there's a performance perk to the spread: peanuts are packed in leucine, an amino acid that aids in muscle repair!

 Pet names are just a part of the game we call love.
-When you’re truly committed to peanut butter, it becomes tiresome to articulate the entire name over and over again when boasting about it to your friends.
-“I had the best peanut butter smoothie this morning,” or “Have you tried Earth Balance Coconut Peanut Butter?
-Because I have and it’s awesome.”
-Sooner or later, you find yourself shortening the name to its initials out of convenience…and because you’re obsessed with it!
+When you're truly committed to peanut butter, it becomes tiresome to articulate the entire name over and over again when boasting about it to your friends.
+Sooner or later, you find yourself shortening the name to its initials out of convenience…and because you're obsessed with it!

 So, one spoonful may start a domino effect of multiple spoonfuls.
 We get it, you had a long day at work and you're looking forward to a hot date with your jar of peanut butter but try and refrain from consuming gobs of it in one sitting.
 Follow one of the best weight loss tips, which is practicing mindfulness when eating.
 Really savor each individual tablespoon worth of PB; you may only need one or two!